tonycarpenter21/audio-channel-queue/README.md

 This package offers TypeScript support 📘, boasts zero dependencies 🚫, and is released under the MIT license 📜.
 As an added bonus, it's NON-GMO 🌱 and 100% Free Range Organic 🐓.

 To preview this package and see how it works with visualized code examples, check out the demo that can be found here: [Audio Channel Queue Demo](https://tonycarpenter21.github.io/audio-queue-demo/).
-(A link to the demo repo can be found here:[Audio Channel Queue Demo Repo](https://github.com/tonycarpenter21/audio-queue-demo).)
+(A link to the demo repo can be found here: [Audio Channel Queue Demo Repo](https://github.com/tonycarpenter21/audio-queue-demo).)

 NPM package can be found [here](https://www.npmjs.com/package/audio-channel-queue).